-In order to apply for all federal and state financial aid programs, students must complete the Free Application for Federal Student Aid (FAFSA) form and Financial Aid form.
-These forms are used to determine the ability of the student (and family) to contribute financially toward an education.
+In order to apply for all federal and state financial aid programs, students must complete the Free Application for Federal Student Aid (FAFSA).
+This form is used to determine the ability of the student (and family) to contribute financially toward an education.
 Students must reapply for financial aid each year.

-The Financial Aid Office recommends that students file the FAFSA and the Central Penn Financial Aid Application by April 15 of each new filing year.
-By filing the forms by April 15, the Financial Aid Office will have the ability to notify students of their financial aid eligibility prior to the summer term billing.
+The Financial Aid Office recommends that students file the FAFSA by April 15 of each new filing year.
+By filing the form by April 15, the Financial Aid Office will have the ability to notify students of their financial aid eligibility prior to the summer term billing.
 Students who file the financial aid forms after April 15, may not know their status until after the term begins.